 Individuals who knowingly file false bullying or harassment complaints and any person who gives false statements in an investigation may be subject to discipline by appropriate measures, as shall any person who is found to have retaliated against another in violation of this policy.
 Any student found to have retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion.
 Any school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
+Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
 Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, exclusion from school grounds.

 If the complaint alleges Sexual Misconduct by a school employee towards a student, the investigation and complaint resolution process will be conducted consistent, with Iowa Code chapter 102 requirements, instead of the procedures outlined above, to the extent they are different.
 Publication of Policy